ADRA-Bank: A Modular Benchmark for Academic Deep Research Agents: Introduction

-To address the aforementioned limitations, we formalize the workflow of \task agents and propose \textbf{\ourbenchmark}, a modular-integrated deep research benchmark for scientific deep research agent.
-Notably, \textbf{\oureval} evaluates the top-down capability of deep-research models to solve open-domain scientific research questions (Section~\ref{sec:dr-eval}).
-Our methodology is grounded in academic papers, which naturally provide structured guidelines for core competencies of an DR agent: planning, retrieval, and reasoning. \textbf{For planning}, we compare decomposed sub-tasks provided by agents against research plans annotated by experts based on the structural outline of papers, to quantify coverage of requisite sub-tasks, redundancy, and correctness. \textbf{For retrieval}, the benchmark assesses the relevance, coverage, and provenance of retrieved evidence, using the citations of papers as a verifiable ground truth. \textbf{For reasoning}, to evaluate reasoning on open-ended research questions, we construct a suite of diagnostics comprising boolean statements and answers based on the content of academic papers, which is used to evaluate the accuracy, consistency, depth, and breadth against the key findings.
-The three stages can be evaluated independently and can also be integrated into a closed loop to measure the end-to-end performance of a deep-research system.
-Furthermore, we evaluate the efficiency of DR agents by analyzing the trade-offs between their performance and two key costs: processing time (latency) and report length (token count).
+To address the aforementioned limitations, we formalize the workflow of \task agents and propose \textbf{\ourbenchmark}, a modular-integrated deep research benchmark for academic deep research agent.
+Notably, \textbf{\oureval} evaluates the top-down capability of deep-research models to solve open-domain academic research questions (Section~\ref{sec:dr-eval}).
+Our methodology is grounded in academic papers, which naturally provide structured guidelines for core competencies of an DR agent: planning, retrieval, and reasoning.
+For \textit{planning}, we compare decomposed sub-tasks provided by agents against research plans annotated by experts based on the structural outline of papers, to quantify coverage of requisite sub-tasks, redundancy, and correctness.
+For \textit{retrieval}, the benchmark assesses the relevance, coverage, and provenance of retrieved evidence, using the citations of papers as a verifiable ground truth.
+For \textit{reasoning}, to evaluate reasoning on open-ended research questions, we construct a suite of diagnostics comprising boolean statements and answers based on the content of academic papers, which is used to evaluate the accuracy, consistency, depth, and breadth against the key findings.
+The three stages can be evaluated independently and can also be integrated into a closed loop to measure the end-to-end performance of a \task system.
+Furthermore, we evaluate the efficiency of DR agents by analyzing the trade-offs between their performance and three key costs: processing time (latency), report length (token count), and price.
 A detailed comparison between \ourbenchmark and other existing \task benchmarks appears in Table~\ref{tbl:evaluation_granularity}.
-In support of this evaluation paradigm, we curate a human-annotated dataset spanning 10 scientific domains with 200 instances that include both research papers and review papers (Section~\ref{sec:benchmark-annotation}).
-To demonstrate the utility of our benchmark, we conduct a comprehensive evaluation of both state-of-the-art end-to-end \task systems (e.g., OpenAI, Google) and a diverse set of foundational LLMs (e.g., GPT-o3, Llama) assessed as potential backbones.
-Our analysis reveals a fragmented performance landscape where agents exhibit specialized strengths: Grok in retrieval and Gemini in reasoning, yet all share common weaknesses, most notably in retrieving from complex review papers and maintaining consistent performance across diverse scientific domains. \ourbenchmark reveals significant substantial capacity for reliable \task, enabling more trustworthy academic assistants.
+In support of this evaluation paradigm, we curate a human-annotated dataset spanning 10 academic domains with 200 instances that include both research papers and review papers (Section~\ref{sec:benchmark-annotation}).
+To demonstrate the utility of our benchmark, we conduct a comprehensive evaluation of both state-of-the-art end-to-end \task systems (e.g., OpenAI, Google) in Section~\ref{sec:experiment} and a diverse set of foundational LLMs (e.g., GPT-o3, Llama) assessed as potential backbones in Section~\ref{sec:further_analysis}.
+Our analysis reveals a fragmented landscape: agents have distinct strengths (e.g., Grok in retrieval, Gemini in reasoning) but share critical struggles in retrieving from complex review papers and maintaining consistent performance across diverse academic domains. \ourbenchmark reveals significant substantial capacity for reliable \task agents, enabling development of academic assistants.